T. Harish Rao: Party troubleshooter

 Harish Rao has close association with party cadre.
 Cadre often refer to him as party troubleshooter.
-He played key in role during 2014 elections in all Telangana especially in United Medak district and other districts in Northern Telangana.
+He played key role during 2014 elections in all Telangana especially in United Medak district and other districts in Northern Telangana.
 He also took the complete responsibility of by election, 2014: Medak and Narayankhed by elections, TRS party won with huge majority on both the occasions.